mr-page/obisidian/Geo/Map Reading.md

 Horizontal grid lines==(Northing北行綫)==
 Northing first and Eastings second
 ![[Pasted image 20240610155322.png]]
-The figure figure grid reference of this figure is 1743
+The four figure grid reference of this figure is 1743
 ![[Pasted image 20240610155436.png]]
 The six figure grid reference of this figure is 323432